slowkow/snpsea/docs/algorithm.rst

    > genes = c(2, 4)
    > P = apply(A3[genes, ], 2, function(col) 1 - (1 - min(col)) ^ length(col))
    > P
+     V1   V2   V3   V4
-   [1] 0.84 0.64 0.36 0.84 0.84
+   0.84 0.36 0.36 0.64

-Notice that the SNP locus :math:`k` is most specific to condition 3 (0.36), and this is because gene 4 has the lowest specificity percentile (0.2) in condition 3.
+Notice that the SNP locus :math:`k` is most specific to conditions V2 and V3 (0.36), and this is because:

+- gene 2 has the lowest specificity percentile (0.2) in condition V2
+- gene 4 has the lowest specificity percentile (0.2) in condition V3